 We are our dog’s entire world.
-No really, their whole lives revolve around us.
-So it’s not very surprising that we can leave lasting emotional scars from negative experiences.
+Their whole lives revolve around us.
+So it’s not surprising that we can leave lasting emotional scars from negative experiences.
 And you don't have to be a bad person to hurt your dog's feelings - sometimes, we do so without even knowing it.
 Here are some ways this might happen:

 Separation from the pack

 Not only are we our dogs’ entire world, but we have to remember that canines are pack animals.
 So much so that they many follow us into the bathroom.
-So segregating them from their pack (usually their people and any other pets they live with) is very hurtful to your dog.
+So segregating them from their pack (usually their people and any other pets they live with) is hurtful to your dog.
 Training is a great way to teach your dog what’s expected of them, rather than exiling him or her to a crate, separate room or backyard.

 Rubbing their nose in it

-We go to the bathroom several times a day and sometimes your dog needs to as well.
-He or she may not always be able to hold it until you get home from a long day at work.
-When dogs have an accident, rubbing their nose in it or yelling at them won’t help them learn not to pee or poop in the house.
+We go to the bathroom several times a day and your dog needs to as well.
+He or she may not always be able to hold it until you get home after a long day at work.
+When dogs have accidents, rubbing their nose in it or yelling at them won’t help them learn not to pee or poop in the house.
 It will, however, hurt their feelings and teach them to fear you.

 Pro Tip: If your dog is potty-trained but has accidents, it could be a sign of illness, distress or that they need more bathroom breaks.
 Also, try using puppy pads to give your dog a safe place to go if you're unavailable to take them out.